p0p4k/vits2_pytorch/README.md

 ## Updates, TODOs, features and notes

 - (08/22/2023) update 2 - Fixed DurationDiscriminator backward pass.
 Fixed typos and requirements.txt.
 Will train on LambdaLabs cloud and update the code if any errors.
+Added Google Colab notebook for training in the 'notebooks' folder.
 - (08/22/2023) update 1 - Added Adverserial DurationDiscriminator using Conv layers (thanks to the authors for guidance).
 Updated notebook and train scripts.
 Will test andd update a training run soon.
 - (08/20/2023) update 1 - Added sample audio @104k steps.
 - (08/17/2023) update 5 - Does not support pytorch2.0 anymore.
 Please use pytorch1.13.1 ( I tried on Google Colab and it works fine; will update with a Colab notebook soon!)